 Intermediate Printmaking is an intermediate-level studio course which will build upon printmaking approaches studied in Introduction to Printmaking.
 It will explore new vocabularies, including monotype, reverse relief, chin collé, photocopy lithography and collagraphy.
 Students will work in series format exploring advanced themes and design problems.
 Offered every spring.
 Prerequisite: ART 104.
-Lab fee.
+A non-refundable fee is billed to every student who is registered for this course at the end of the drop/add period.